AdiMosoiu93/Python-Program-Selenium-PyTest/README.md

    Expected results:
    - the check counter increases by 4
    - the confirmation message is updated with the entered first name
-   - user name is updated with the entered first name
+   - username is updated with the entered first name